COVID-19 Updates: State of public health emergency declared.

-You can use a translator for your written review submission if you need translation to the English language.
+You can use a translator of your choice to help you prepare your written review submission if you need translation to the English language.
+You are responsible for any costs for translation.

 Schedule your review

 Upload supporting documents

-All requests for an application of relief from an affected person require supporting documents which depends on the grounds for review (Section 11.1(3) or (4) or both of the Vehicle Seizure and Removal Regulation).
+Applications for relief of a vehicle seizure from an affected person require supporting documents which depends on the grounds for review (Section 11.1(3) or (4) or both of the Vehicle Seizure and Removal Regulation).
 This may mean you are required to provide one or more of the following supporting documents:

 - a rental agreement if the vehicle is a rental vehicle